mariareccoppa/mariareccoppa/README.md

 <div align="center">

-B.S. in Computer Information Systems from Molloy University, Expected May 2024
+B.S. in Computer Information Systems from Molloy University, May 2024

 </div>